FedComLoc: Communication-Efficient Distributed Training of Sparse and Quantized Models: Experiments

 This subsection aims to assess the impact of varying degrees of data heterogeneity on FedMNIST.
 Hence, an analysis of the Dirichlet distribution factor $\alpha$ is presented, exploring the range of values $\alpha \in \{0.1, 0.3, 0.5, 0.7, 0.9, 1.0\}$.
 Remember that a lower $\alpha$ means increased heterogeneity.
 Alongside, we examine the influence of different $\topk$ factors, specifically $10\%, 50\%$ and $ 100\%$.
 The results are shown in Table~\ref{tab:0002}.
 Figure \ref{fig:setting2_1} reports training loss and test accuracy for a sparsity ratio of 90\% ($K=10\%$).
 Additionally, round-wise visualizations for $K=50\%$ and $K=100\%$ (non-sparse) are presented in Figure \ref{fig:setting2_3} in the Appendix.

 Key observations from our study include:

-a) When examining the effects of the heterogeneity degree $\alpha$ (as seen in each column of Table~\ref{tab:0002}), we observe that sparsity performance is influenced by heterogeneity degrees.
+\begin{itemize} \item When examining the effects of the heterogeneity degree $\alpha$ (as seen in each column of Table~\ref{tab:0002}), we observe that sparsity performance is influenced by heterogeneity degrees.
 For instance, $\alpha = 0.1$ results in a relative performance drop of 9.79\% from an unsparsified to a sparsified model with $K=10\%$.
 In contrast, for $\alpha=0.3$, this drop is 5.80\%, and for $\alpha=1.0$, it is 3.63\%.
-Interestingly, for commonly used heterogeneity ratios in literature ($\alpha=0.3, 0.5, 0.7$), the performance drop does not decrease substantially when moving from $\alpha=0.3$ to $\alpha=0.5$, or from $\alpha=0.5$ to $\alpha=0.7$, unlike the shift from $\alpha=0.1$ to $\alpha=0.3$.

-b) Focusing on the rows of Table~\ref{tab:0002}, we find that lower sparsity ratios are more sensitive to heterogeneous distributions.
+Interestingly, for commonly used heterogeneity ratios in literature ($\alpha=0.3, 0.5, 0.7$), the performance drop does not decrease substantially when moving from $\alpha=0.3$ to $\alpha=0.5$, or from $\alpha=0.5$ to $\alpha=0.7$, unlike the shift from $\alpha=0.1$ to $\alpha=0.3$. \item Focusing on the rows of Table~\ref{tab:0002}, we find that lower sparsity ratios are more sensitive to heterogeneous distributions.
 In particular, observe that with $K=10\%$, the absolute performance improvement from $\alpha=0.1$ to $\alpha = 1$ is $7.01\%$.
-However, for $K=50\%$, this improvement is only $1.22\%$.

-c) It should be noted that each method was run with a fixed learning rate without scheduling, and the maximum communication round was set to 1000.
+However, for $K=50\%$, this improvement is only $1.22\%$. \item It should be noted that each method was run with a fixed learning rate without scheduling, and the maximum communication round was set to 1000.
 Previous studies suggest that higher sparsity ratios require more communication rounds in centralized settings~\citep{kuznedelev2023accurate}.
 This phenomenon was also observed in our FL experiments.
-Therefore, there is the potential for performance enhancement through sufficient model rounds and adaptive learning rate adjustments, especially for methods with higher sparsity.
+Therefore, there is the potential for performance enhancement through sufficient model rounds and adaptive learning rate adjustments, especially for methods with higher sparsity. \end{itemize}